 Heads up: Never download a full-size image from a site like Unsplash or Pexels and upload it straight up to your Media library.
 Always downsize it first, because usually, the resolution is so high on these images that they are sometimes up to 10meg in size.
 A rule of thumb is to never upload anything over 1meg in size, which is still quite big.

-Once you are ready to upload your suitably resized image, it is the Smush Image Compression and Optimisation plugin’s turn to do its job optimising the image even further including the smaller sizes that WordPress automatically creates when you do an upload.
+Once you are ready to upload your suitably resized image, it is the Smush Image Compression and Optimisation plugin’s turn to do its job optimising the image even further, including the smaller sizes that WordPress automatically creates.

 So it is a must-have plugin.